Yashvant-Chhapwale-Course-Work/Python/README.md

    - Sequence Type:
      - `str`: Represents strings, which are sequences of characters.
    - Boolean Type:
      - `bool`: Represents Boolean values, which can be either True or False.
+   - None Type:
+     - `none type`: Represents the absence of a value.
  - **Type Casting:**
     - In Python, `Type Casting` (or `Type Conversion`) is the Process of Converting One Data Type into Another.
     - `int()`: You can convert a Float or a String to an Integer using the 'int()' Function.